Zamiell/stardew-valley/Min-Max_Guide.md

 * Place the furnace next to the chest.
 Smelt 5 iron bars while you fish.
 * Fish until 2 AM.
 Before passing out, fill your inventory with the most expensive items.
   * Leave remaining iron ore + gold ore at the mountain lake chest (unless it is going to rain tomorrow).
+  * Make a note of how many gold ore you have.
 * At the end of the day, you should get:
   * Farming 0 --> 1
   * Mining 0 --> 1